tpgmartin/tpgmartin.github.io/_posts/2019-10-17-normalisation-techniques.md

 ## Z-Score

 Transform feature value in terms of the number of standard deviations away from the mean.
 The transformed distribution will have a mean of zero and standard deviation of one.
 It is desirable, but not necessary, that the feature values contain few outliers.
+The equation is as follows,

 $$
-    x'=\frac{x-\mu}{\sigma}
+    x'=\frac{x-\mu}{\sigma}.
 $$

 All the best,